Skip to main content

 <port>

-3. Disable traffic filtering for the port:
+3.2.Turn off traffic filtering on the port:

 openstack port set \